Twinkle16Mittal/GenAI_Projects/README.md

   - **Multi Doc QA** → Supports querying across multiple documents.
   - **Multi-Model Multi-Doc QA** → Allows switching between multiple models for multi-document QA.

+### 8. **company policy qa app**
+- Streamlit-based Question Answering system
+- Use PyPDFLoader to load the document
+- Using FAISS to store the embeddings in memory.
+- Using CromaDB to permanent store the embeddings.

 ---

 ## Getting Started